Citrus Zest

 Herbal thyme creates elegant pairing with citrus for Mediterranean-inspired preparations

-Citrus brightness cuts through richness of oils and adds complexity that elevates delicate flavors without overpowering
+Citrus zest's brightness cuts through richness of fish, enhancing delicate flavors without overwhelming

 Brightens liqueur sweetness while complementary orange and lemon liqueurs intensify citrus notes